UC Mobile Client Checklist: How to Identify the Right Solution4.6 min read

 Whether roaming your facility, the country, or the globe, today’s business waits for no-one: mobile communications drive new efficiency and keep your team connected.

-In seeking the productivity promised by an “always-connected, always-collaborating” and increasingly mobile workforce, organizations today are turning to the capabilities Unified Communications and Collaboration (UC&C) offers.
+In seeking the productivity promised by an “always-connected, always-collaborating” and increasingly mobile workforce, organizations today are turning to the capabilities of Unified Communications and Collaboration (UC&C) offers.
 As a result, mobility solutions are booming; “Bring Your Own Device” is becoming commonplace; the mind-set of “Is there an app for that?” is prevalent.
-Just like overnight, all communications providers seem to have a mobile-ready UC&C solution that includes rugged mobile client to handle communications in always-on retail, healthcare, transportation and other mobile-centric business environments.
+Just like overnight, all communications providers seem to have a mobile-ready UC&C solution that includes rugged mobile clients to handle communications in always-on retail, healthcare, transportation, and other mobile-centric business environments.

 This blog offers a simple 2-step checklist for you to find a truly business-ready mobile UC&C solution and UC mobile client to meet the demand of your modern mobile workforce.

 Step 1: Mapping out the Right Mobile UC&C Strategy

 Every company has different business needs.
 And each of its functional teams has unique processes and ways of communicating, requiring businesses, especially small businesses with a limited budget, to consider all of the various components when unifying mobile communications.
 An evaluation of the roles and workflows of different departments will determine how a UC&C solution and UC mobile client can best serve your road warrior to boost productivity on the go.

 Start by determining the answers to the following fundamental questions: